GoogleCloudPlatform/cloud-ops-sandbox/src/cartservice/README.md

 The Cart Service is a microservice written in C# and the [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five) framework.
-It manages shopping cart state for users of the Hipster Shop.
+It manages shopping cart state for users of the Online Boutique.

 ## Overview